facebookresearch/Mephisto/examples/static_react_task/README.md

 ```
 This will run the task and make sure to link the `mephisto-task` package with the local one.

-Also make sure that the baseUrl property in the cypress.config.js matches one of the urls that are outputted from the run_task.py script.

 Then you can run cypress by going into the webapp directory and running `npm run test`.
 This should open the cypress app.

-It should be self-explanatory from this point on.
+Click the Chrome browser and select a spec to run some tests.